FINTLabs/fint-isiclient/README.md

 ## Integration tests

-To enable integration tests (`FintIsiclientIntegrationSpec`) add the file `integrationtest.properties` to src/test/resources.
+To enable integration tests (`FintIsiclientIntegrationSpec`) add the file `integrationtest.properties` to src/test/resources and set the system property `integrationTestsEnabled=true`.
 The file should contains these properties:

 ```properties